Omsindal01/dice_game/src/main/java/com/swiggy/assignment/README.md

 Upon running the game you will be asked to enter the health, strength & attack attributes fo both the players PlayerA and PlayerB.
 Upon providing these attributes you will be able to see the result of every turn/attack between the players, how much damage caused in that turn & the final result of the game.

+The code coverage report can be found in the directory "/target/site/jacoco/index.html".
+The line coverage is 68% and branch coverage is 92%.

 ## Game Rules

 - Each player has health, strength, and attack attributes.